Ladies, are you thinking about getting your first gun? Awesome!

 The good news is that nowadays, many shooting ranges not only sell guns, but they rent them too.
 This means that you can usually shoot the gun you’re interested in before buying it.

 Recoil is the backward movement/momentum (“kick”) of a gun when it is fired.
-The amount of recoil generally depends on the weight of the gun and the energy from the round being fired through it.
+The amount of recoil generally depends on the weight of the gun and the energy from the round (which is based on the weight and velocity of the round itself) being fired through it.
 If you are already a little concerned about gun recoil, it may be better to start with a .22LR or .380 ACP and work your way up from there once you become accustomed to shooting a firearm.
 The drawback of a lower energy round such as .22LR is that it may not immediately incapacitate the threat, but any bullet can be effective with optimal shot placement.
 Keep in mind that less recoil means that you should be able to more comfortably and accurately shoot your gun.

 Should you get a revolver?